Tips for Pouring a Concrete Patio

 Synopsis: Sooner or later, you’re bound to encounter a project where you need to pour a concrete slab.
 When you do, take advantage of the lessons contributing editor Mike Guertin has to share.
-Guertin outlines the process from the proper way to prepare for the pour with the right techniques and materials to the best way to finish the concrete after it has been poured.
-This article includes sidebars on minimizing concrete cracks and ordering concrete.
+Guertin outlines the process, from the proper way to prepare for the pour with the right techniques and materials to the best way to finish the concrete after it has been poured.
+Also find tips on minimizing concrete cracks and ordering concrete.

 Magazine extra: Read Finishing a Patio Slab to learn how to achieve the right finish for your project.